StacieL/doc/docs/CreateAppFromScratch-MyVeryFirstApp.md

 ![alt-text](assets/CreateYourAppFromScratch/DetailformTemplate-form-section-4D-for-iOS.png)

-* Drag and drop the content onto the detail view template, <i>i.e.</i>, First Name, Last Name, and Photo.
+* Drag and drop the content onto the detail view template, <b>i.e.</b>, First Name, Last Name, and Photo.

 ![alt-text](assets/CreateYourAppFromScratch/DetailformContent-form-section-4D-for-iOS.png)

 ## STEP 9.
-BUILD THE APPlICATION
+BUILD THE APPLICATION

 Now the fun part!
 Test your application on the Simulator to see the final result!